GCristianD/Finite-difference-method-for-Black-Scholes/README.md

 # Finite-difference-method-for-Black-Scholes-
-Solving the Black-Scholes Partial Differential Equation by the explicit finite difference method.
+Solving the Black-Scholes Partial Differential Equation by the explicit finite difference method in C++.